-1. Manual connection (from the Administration Console - see chapter 5 or directly from the operating system)
+1. Manual connection (from the Kerio Control Administration interface - see chapter 6 or directly in the operating system)

 '''

-[15/Mar/2008 15:09:27] Line "Connection" dialing,

-console 127.0.0.1 - Admin
+[15/Mar/2010 15:09:27] Line "Connection" dialing, console 127.0.0.1 - Admin

-[15/Mar/2008 15:09:39] Line "Connection" successfully connected

 '''

+'''

+[15/Mar/2010 15:09:39] Line "Connection" successfully connected

+'''

 The first log item is reported upon initialization of dialing.
-The log always includes Kerio Control name of the dialed line (see chapter 5).
-If the line is dialed from the Administration Console, the log provides this additional information
+The log always includes Kerio Control name of the dialed line (see chapter 6).
+If the line is dialed from the administration interface, the log provides this additional information

-- where the line was dialed from (console Administration Console, - IP address of the client (i.e. IP address of the Administration Console), - login name of the user who sent the dial request.
+- where the line was dialed from (console the administration interface, system operating system), - IP address of the client (i.e. the host from which administration is performed), - login name of the user who sent the dial request.